Custom API

 -

 Paste the URL where your system receives inputs.
-This is the endpoint Mibo will send test messages to.
+This is the address Mibo will send test messages to.

 -